invertase/react-native-firebase/docs/messaging/usage/ios-setup.md

 There are also a number of prerequisites which are required to enable messaging:

 - You must have an active [Apple Developer Account](https://developer.apple.com/membercenter/index.action).
-- You must have a physical iOS device to receive messages.
+- You may use a physical iOS device to receive messages _or_ an iOS Simulator if you are on macOS 13+ on Apple Silicon using a Simulator running iOS 16+
-  - Firebase Cloud Messaging integrates with the [Apple Push Notification service (APNs)](https://developer.apple.com/notifications/), however APNs only works with real devices.
+  - Firebase Cloud Messaging integrates with the [Apple Push Notification service (APNs)](https://developer.apple.com/notifications/), however APNs only works with real devices or Apple Silicon macs running relatively new versions

 ## Configuring your app